dankegel/cfindexer/README.rst

  report-cis.sh: generate HTML report for all council files with CIS's report-committee.sh: generate HTML reports for each committee report-topics.sh: generate HTML reports for each topic

+If you need the python dependencies, try: make deps